Learn to Kite,

 Split the cost without losing the quality.
 Perfect for two people learning together from a similar starting point.

-Not sure which option is right for you?
+Not sure which option fits?
 Just ask us →

 The WhatsApp group

 As soon as you arrive, we add you to the Margarita WhatsApp group.
-Every morning we post the day's plan: lesson schedule, wind forecast, anything else going on.
-No surprises — you always know exactly what time to show up.
+Every afternoon we post the next day's plan: lesson schedule, wind forecast, kite trips, yoga, meals menu and anything else going on — so you know when to be ready.

 Meet at the kite center

 Your instructor meets you right at the kite center on the lagoon.
-He checks your level and the conditions to plan the session properly.
-No standard lesson templates — every day is different and we build around you.
+He checks your level and the conditions to plan the session properly and to choose the correct equipment for you.

 Some days the wind arrives early, some days it takes its time.
-That's kitesurfing — and honestly, waiting at the lagoon with a coffee isn't the worst thing.
+That's kitesurfing — and we all adapt to the wind conditions.

 Jump on the boat